xumi1993/seispy-doc.post/source/usage/pickrf.md

 | `c` | Page down |
 | `space` | Preview all good PRFs |
 | `ctrl+s` or `cmd+s` | Save preview |

+## Re-calculation of RFs

+As a final-list saved into RF output path, events information of RFs can be invoked for re-calculation if we need to change some parameters, such as gauss factor, bandwidth of filter or deconvolution method.
+After version 1.2.14, the `prf` command introduce a new option of `-f` for  re-calculation using events in the final-list.